Posts

 Image

 A new day brings many changes – for the better.
 Jayde has hurdled her obstacles with great strength.
-Yesterday she slept almost all day –l ast night, she turned a corner, gaining momentum and not looking back.
+Yesterday, she slept almost all day.
+Last night, she turned a corner, gaining momentum and not looking back.
 Her Ng tube was removed around 5 p.m., allowing her some much-needed freedom and relief.
-She celebrated by having her hair washed, showered, and legs shaved by nurse mom.
-She looks like herself again, and for the first time in three days, Chris and I heard the amazing sound of her voice once more.
+She celebrated by showering, having her hair washed, and having Nurse Mom shave her legs.
+She looked like herself again, and for the first time in three days, Chris and I heard the amazing sound of her voice once more.
 It is squeaky and weak but still beautiful.
-This morning's patient challenge – chicken broth with a side of jello.
-Whispers of removing her from IV fluids were overheard from her nurses while I was still in the haze of sleep.
+This morning's patient challenge was chicken broth with a side of jello.
+While I was still in the haze of sleep, her nurses whispered about removing her from IV fluids .
 Once Jayde can tolerate liquids, she will be restricted to a soft diet for several weeks.
-How she tolerates liquids, followed by soft food, will determine when we graduate from the 10th floor to Plank Road.
-For today we are grateful to have the past five days i
+How she tolerates liquids, followed by soft food, will determine when we graduate from the 10th floor to Plank Roa d.
+She is not too thrilled with the Jello For today we are...

 More Updates from the 10th Floor